runtimeverification/proof-checker/docs/proof-language.md

     If the assumption scope contains some previous assumptions, those are removed.

 `ByAssumption <n>`
-:   Load the nth assumption from the assumption scope
+:   Load the nth assumption from the assumption scope as a `Proof` instance.
+    This instance will have all assumptions in the assumption scope associated with it.

 `ApplyDerived`
 :   Suppose there is a `Proof` at the top of the stack with $n$ assumptions, then: